wso2/docs-updates/en/docs/updates/registry-token-management-customer.md

 * Token Name
 * Subscription End Date
-* Products associated with the token
+* Products Associated with the Token
 * Created On
 * Token Status